 71. Can read a church record in Latin.

 72. Have an ancestor who changed their name.
 Can you say Scandinavia?

 73. Joined a Rootsweb mailing list.
 The Norway one is invaluable – lovely helpful people.

 74. Created a family website.
-Nope, just for my business.
+Yes, on My Heritage.